Skip to main content

 Demand Management

-NHS Supply Chain is carefully managing the supply of key consumables, working closely with NHS England (NHSE).
+We are working closely with NHS England (NHSE) to carefully manage the supply of key consumables.
 Ensuring that all NHS trusts have equal access to key consumables required to provide patient care remains a top priority.

-Demand management may be utilised by NHS Supply Chain when a product is subject to short supply or ‘allocation’ to allow NHS trusts continued access to critical products until normal supply can be restored.
+Demand Management may be utilised when a product is subject to short supply or ‘allocation’, to allow NHS trusts continued access to critical products, until normal supply can be restored.

 Demand Management Aim: Control and Protect

-See our Downloads ▼ section to access the Control and Protect Demand Managed Products Matrix for further information on the affected products codes.
+See our Downloads section to access the Control and Protect Demand Managed Products Matrix for further information on the affected product codes.

 Unavailable Products Process Flows